memN0ps/eagle-rs/README.md

 ## Kernel Callbacks

-Kernel Callbacks are used to notify a Windows Kernel Driver when a specfic event occurs such as when a process is created or exits aka `ProcessNotify` or when a thread is created or delete aka `ThreadNotify` or when a dll is mapped into memory `LoadImageNotify`.
-Anti-cheats have been using these for a very long time and AVs and EDRs, including Sysmon have also started to make use of these.
+Kernel Callbacks are used to notify a Windows Kernel Driver when a specific event occurs such as when a process is created or exits aka `ProcessNotify` or when a thread is created or deleted aka `ThreadNotify` or when a DLL is mapped into memory `LoadImageNotify`.
+Anti-cheats have been using these for a very long time and AVs, EDRs and Sysmon are also using these.

 ## Enable `Test Mode` or `Test Signing` Mode